 This is the typical prayer said during Step Five of AA and other 12-Step support groups, and it effectively turns your learnings during Step Four into a dialogue with the higher power of your choice.

 Why Confess to Another Person?

 The third part of Step 5 is often the most difficult for addicts.
 After you’ve completed the emotional labor of confronting your mistakes, admitting those wrongs to yourself is easy.
-Admitting them in prayer can be more difficult, but with the reminder that God forgives all your sins, it can be a relief to get things off your chest.
+Admitting them in prayer can be more difficult, but with the reminder that a higher power (if you choose to believe) will forgive your sins, it can be a relief to get things off your chest.